The Freedom of Information Act 2000 (FOIA) enables individuals and organisations to access information from public authorities.

 In some circumstances, information belonging or relating to a charity may be disclosable under FOIA because it is considered to be held by or on behalf of a public authority.

 This often occurs where a charity applies for or enters into an agreement with a public authority and either hands over information to the authority, or information relating to the arrangement can be accessed or is required by the authority.
-For example:

 - a charity bids for a public services contract from a public authority to deliver education, housing or health services and submits information to the authority as part of the tender process.
 This information may be disclosable under FOIA